QuanDool/doodle-lingo/README.md

+Welcome to DoodleLingo!

+Learning a new language is an integral part of everyone’s education.
+Learning about cultures vastly different than your own and being able to communicate with a wider variety of people opens the door to new experiences, friendships, career possibilities, travel experiences and more.

+But, learning a new language also comes with a lot of memorization.
+It’s often tedious to learn tens or even hundreds of new words.
+We wanted to change that.

+With DoodleLingo, you can learn a new language by drawing!
+Incorporating art into education can be fun, while also having a variety of benefits in terms of memory.
+Have fun with learning, and doodle to your heart's content!

+Our project uses a trained CNN using the 7 Keras layers on the quick, draw!
+Dataset in order to predict what you are drawing.
+Our web development was done using JavaScript, HTML and CSS with bootstrap.

+The web app is locally hosted and served using the ASGI server Uvicorn in combination with FastAPI with an option to wrap it inside a Docker container.

+Just open up the app, and draw the word displayed in both your language and the language you’re learning!
+Once you get it right, our machine learning model will detect your drawing is complete, and allow you to continue on to the next word.
+When you see that word again, some letters from the language you’re familiar with will be hidden, so try to remember the word based on just the new language!
+Need a hint?
+Click the hint button to reveal more letters of the hidden word.
+And, if you manage to get the word right when no letters are shown, you’ve mastered a word!
+Try to master them all!

+# Created using:

 # quickdraw-cnn

 A convolutional neural network using Tensorflow and Google's Quick, Draw! [dataset](https://github.com/googlecreativelab/quickdraw-dataset) to recognize hand drawn images including a webapp to draw them.